minow3/Chameleon/README.md

 - __The Header__

-  - The Header shows a clear page name on dark teal background.
+  - On top of The Header shows a clear page name Chameleon on dark teal background.
   - Shows a picture that describes the page content.

 ![header](media/readme/header.png)